 This should not, however, amount to a significant extension or fundamental change in the direction of the original research and will not involve a complete re-write of the material as a whole.
 The examiners should be confident that this work can be completed within 6 months full-time or 9 months part-time.

 PGR14.8.6 Where the award outcome is pass subject to major amendments, the Research Degrees Award Board may recommend that some further supervision would be beneficial.
-Where the candidate chooses to take up this recommendation they will be required to pay the appropriate pro-rata fee.
+Where the candidate chooses to take up this recommendation, they will be required to pay the appropriate pro-rata fee.

 Deadlines for submitting corrections, minor or major amendments

 PGR14.8.8 Amendments should be made in accordance with specific requirements of the examiners.
 However, candidates are ultimately responsible for deciding the manner in which to improve the material and when the amended material should be submitted within the maximum time stipulated.
-Candidate can choose to submit before the maximum time allowed.
+Candidates can choose to submit before the maximum time allowed.

 Regulations about the resubmission process